 - be overprotective, not wanting to leave you alone

-- refuse to believe the prognosis, saying things like “I’m sure you’ll get better” or “You’ll beat this”, or suggest various forms of treatment
+- refuse to believe the prognosis, saying things like “I’m sure you’ll get better” or “You’ll beat this”, or suggest various forms of treatment or alternative therapies

 - volunteer the story of a friend or celebrity who experienced a miraculous recovery from something everyone had deemed hopeless and fatal